jjonahc8/rag-from-scratch-/indexing.md

 ![image](https://github.com/user-attachments/assets/2b311786-2a4d-4597-b983-58a7fc30079c)

 in sparse vectors a very small amount of values are non-zero (ex. a bag-of-words vector containg 10,000 entries may only contain 10 non-zero entries for a single sentence.
-- sparse vectors are memory efficient, since the only store non-zero indices and values, making it a huge memory optimization.
+### optimizations ###
-- specialized algorithims exist to compute dot product over overlapping non-zero indices
+sparse vectors are memory efficient, since the only store non-zero indices and values, making it a huge memory optimization. specialized algorithims exist to compute dot product over overlapping non-zero indices

 ```
   consider this example: